venmo/QuizTrain/Example/README.md

 ## Setup

-Before building and running tests there are some placeholder values you must update in code marked as `TODO:`.
+Before building and running tests there are some placeholder values you must update in code marked with Swift `#error` macros.
+After updating them comment out the macros.

 - `TestManager.swift`
     - Update `let objectAPI = QuizTrain.ObjectAPI(...)` with valid credentials and other info for your TestRail instance.